You are doing it again!

 It startled him into action!

 Our kids get so accustomed to our yells that they become numb to it.
-It doesn’t phase them.
+It doesn’t faze them.

 I was startled the first time I turned my yell into a whisper… because it actually worked.